huggingface/diffusers/docs/source/en/using-diffusers/loading_adapters.md

 [IP-Adapter](https://ip-adapter.github.io/) is an effective and lightweight adapter to achieve image prompt capability for the pre-trained text-to-image diffusion models.
 It is now available to use with most of our Stable Diffusion and Stable Diffusion XL pipelines.
 You can also use the IP-Adapter with other custom models fine-tuned from the same base model, as well as ControlNet and T2I adapters.
 Moreover, the image prompt can also work well with the text prompt to accomplish multimodal image generation.

+You can find the officially available IP-Adapter checkpoints in [h94/IP-Adapter](https://huggingface.co/h94/IP-Adapter).

 Let's look at an example where we use IP-Adapter with the Stable Diffusion text-to-image pipeline.

 ``` py